BionicBlade0/meanas_bar/readme.md

 # Introduction
-An opinionated hyprland bar inspired by waybar.
+An opinionated no-fuss hyprland bar inspired by waybar.

 # Features
 ## The Good